Disaster Preparedness Clearinghouse

 Developed by the Association for Library Collections & Technical Services, a division of the American Library Association, this site is a selective resource for libraries of all sizes and types.
 It contains resources, links to the disaster preparedness sites of agencies whose primary role is emergency response or conservation, and information on available training.
 Please send comments or suggestions for other resources to include to firstname.lastname@example.org.

 The ARC is a laboratory facility specializing in the analysis, interpretation, and preservation of archaeological and archived materials.
 Offers freeze-drying services to a variety of private, museum, government, conservation, and cultural resource management clients. http://artifactresearch.home.att.net/

 Baltimore Academic Library Consortium (BALC)

-Includes information on disaster recovery of library materials and a list of supplies, experts and services to assist during a disaster.
-The web site provides a searchaboe database of these resources and a page to add a resource.
+Includes information on disaster recovery of library materials and a list of supplies, experts, and services to assist during a disaster.
+The website provides a searchable database of these resources and a page to add a resource.
 While the majority of the resources are from the Washington/Baltimore area, contributions from any area are welcome. http://matrix.msu.edu/~disaster/balcplan.php

 Colorado Preservation Alliance

-The Colorado Preservation Aliance, which is composed of librarians, records managers, archivists, and genealogists, has developed this site to give people rapid advice on various disasters.
-Besides the state-wide action plan, there are full text publications on various preservation techniques ans resource lists. http://www.srmarchivists.org/preservation/
+The Colorado Preservation Alliance, which is composed of librarians, records managers, archivists, and genealogists, has developed this site to give people rapid advice on various disasters.
+Besides the state-wide action plan, there are full-text publications on various preservation techniques and resource lists. http://www.srmarchivists.org/preservation/

 Cultural Preservation & Restoration, Inc. (CPR)